Estyell/Property-Descriptive-Sales-Analysis/README.md

 ## Key Findings

 ### Market is overwhelmingly house-dominated
-Houses account for 86.77% of all transactions (13,822 sales) vs 13.23% for units (3,518 sales).
+Houses account for 86.77% of all transactions vs 13.23% for units.
 This is a house-led market across all price bands and years.

 ### Units are relevant only in the budget segment
 In the Budget band, the house/unit split is nearly equal (50.43% houses vs 49.57% units).
 However in Mid-Range this shifts dramatically to 93.09% houses, and in Premium to 97.37% houses.
 Units compete primarily at entry-level price points.